 Perineal Tearing and Episiotomy Stitches

-When it comes to postpartum healing, painful perineal tears are a pretty common phenomenon new moms have to contend with, especially a first time mom.
+When it comes to postpartum healing, painful perineal tears are a common phenomenon new moms have to contend with, especially first-time moms.

-Some women may experience a vaginal tear after birth, which can require healing time.
+Some women may experience a tear after birth, which can require healing.

 This can involve managing discomfort and taking care of the wound.

-It was on me though, my doctor told me to take a break when pushing but after being in labor for 5 days and was nearing 6 as we were approaching midnight, I was exhausted and ready to get her out!
+It was on me; my doctor told me to take a break when pushing, but after being in labor for five days and nearing six as we were approaching midnight, I was exhausted and ready to get her out!

-During childbirth with episiotomies, a surgical incision made in the perineum (the area between the vagina and anus) to widen the opening of the vagina and facilitate delivery.
+During childbirth with episiotomies, a surgical incision is made in the perineum (the area between the vag and anus) to widen the opening of the vag and facilitate delivery.